Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 Package names and the namespace root for the modern Azure client libraries for .NET have changed.
 Each will follow the pattern `Azure.[Area].[Service]` where the legacy clients followed the pattern `Microsoft.Azure.[Service]`.
 This provides a quick and accessible means to help understand, at a glance, whether you are using the modern or legacy clients.

-In the case of Service Bus, the modern client library has package name and namespace `Azure.Messaging.ServiceBus` and were released beginning with version 7.
+In the case of Service Bus, the modern client library has package name and namespace `Azure.Messaging.ServiceBus` and was released beginning with version 7.
 The legacy client library has package and namespace `Microsoft.Azure.ServiceBus`.

 ### Client hierarchy